Skip to content

 What is your number one favourite tool and why?

-No 1 fav tool is a toss-up between my piercing saw and my xeuron cutters.
+No 1 fav tool is a toss-up between my piercing saw and my Xuron cutters.
 But I suppose the piercing saw wins as I’ve had the same on since I started out and piercing designs is probably my favourite activity.
 I love a good technical graphic design to pierce.
 Piercing the coastline of Pembrokeshire and making it into the sleeve of a circular tube was one of the most challenging- Milford Haven was a complete bugger.

 Other favourite tools as a girl that specialises in texture is my rolling mill, my steel block, hammers and stamps